 #6: Optimize Retirement Savings Accounts

-Tax planning is essential for so many small businesses where there is a little financial cushion on which to operate.
-Maximizing gains from retirement plans help to add some financial breathing space.
+Tax planning is essential for so many small businesses where there is little financial cushion on which to operate.
+Maximizing gains from retirement plans helps to add some financial breathing space.

-- Pay attention to the 401k fee structures.
-Of late, fees have been declining, but it’s still wise to keep an eye out.
+• Pay attention to the 401k fee structures.
+Lately, fees have been declining, but it's still smart to keep an eye out;

-- Pay close attention to what investment options are available for employees.
-Hire a fiduciary for this purpose if there are no internal candidates.
+• Pay close attention to what investment options are available for employees.
+If there are no internal candidates, you can hire a fiduciary for this;

 #7: Have a Plan to Reimburse Employees for Expenses

-Expenses incurred by personnel in the course of conducting business are not uncommon.
-Food, travel, and entertainment are among the items that are the company’s responsibility as opposed to personal expenses.
-Yet these work-related costs are not properly classified as employee income.
+Expenses incurred by personnel in the course of conducting business aren't uncommon.
+For example, food, travel, and entertainment are among the items that are the company's responsibility as opposed to personal expenses.
+However, these work-related costs aren't properly classified as employee income.

 #8: Weight Your Tax Return with the Work Opportunity Tax Credit (WOTC)

 All candidates who get hired must be screened and certified by IRS-approved state and local workforce operatives.
-The size of the credit cannot exceed the overall tax liability of the small business and what payroll tax is due for Social Security.
+Keep in mind that the size of the credit cannot exceed the overall tax liability of the small business and what payroll tax is due for Social Security.
 Both taxable and some tax-exempt small business owners can claim the WOTC.

-It is worthwhile now and then, as a tax planning device, to estimate business income toward the end of a tax year.
+It's worthwhile now and then, as a tax planning device, to estimate business income toward the end of a tax year.
 Subsequently, acquiring tangible assets can help to lower your tax bill.
-These are assets with a fixed monetary value and are usually physical in nature.
+These are usually physical assets with a fixed monetary value.

 Depreciation is a way of formulating the asset's cost over its useful life, i.e. the timeframe in which the asset helped to initiate or multiply sales or other forms of revenue.
 The higher the depreciation, the less taxable income will be.
 Asset depreciation can only be counted if the tangibles are the tax year closes.